Download our Cleanroom CatalogDownload

 Before you embark on the journey of building a brand-new cleanroom or expanding/upgrading your existing facility, here is a detailed checklist of important information to gather.

-Which class, regulation or guideline must you comply with?
+2. Which ISO class, grade, regulation or guideline must you comply with?

 How many people will work in your facility to meet your production needs?
 This information will not only be considered for access, interlocks, and number of interlocks but also with heat dissipation and sizing of your HVAC.